Antares-Network/CSSC-Bot/README.md

 python rolebot.py
 ```

 The bot should become responsive.
-If there are errors, they will be found in **logs/bot.txt**.
+If there are errors, they can be found in **logs/bot.txt**.

 ## Project Structure